swissmanu/pattern-matching-with-typescript/README.md

 })(a);  // results in "A string: Hello World"
 ```

 The big advantage of this solution plays once we have to modify the `Argument` type again.
-As soon as the  `ArgumentPattern` is aligned, TypeScript will light up all code occurrences where we have to take action.

-This ensures consistent handling of a union type throughout the complete code base.
+Simply adapt  `ArgumentPattern` accordingly and TypeScript will light up all code occurrences where we have to take action.
+A consistent evaluation of a union type becomes much easier this way.

 ## Credits